pgbarletta/locuaz/docs/source/pruners.rst

 from the previous complex, given that a lower score number indicates higher affinity between the target and the binder.

-Now, since scoring functions tend to diverge, it's not necessary for all of them to improve.
+Now, since scorers tend to diverge, it's not necessary for all of them to improve.
-The user can set a minimum threshold of scoring functions that have to improve so a binder can be considered better than another.
+The user can set a minimum threshold of scorers that have to improve so a binder can be considered better than another.

-For example, if a user is using **4** scoring functions, the user can set the ``threshold`` to, say, **2** and if 2 scoring functions indicate an improvement, then the new complex beats the old one.
+For example, if a user is using **4** scorers, the user can set the ``threshold`` to, say, **2** and if 2 scorers indicate an improvement, then the new complex beats the old one.
 More formally:

 .. math::